Ramachetan/generative-ai-for-beginners/03-prompt-engineering/README.md

 3. Learn best practices and techniques for prompt engineering.
 4. Apply learned techniques to real examples, using an OpenAI endpoint.

-## Learning Sandbox

-Prompt engineering is currently more art than science.
-The best way to improve our intuition for it is to _practice more_ and adopt a trial-and-error approach that combines application domain expertise with recommended techniques and model-specific optimizations.

-The Jupyter Notebook accompanying this lesson provides a _sandbox_ environment where you can try out what you learn—as you go, or as part of the code challenge at the end.
-To execute the exercises you will need:

-1. **An Azure OpenAI API key** - the service endpoint for a deployed LLM.
-2. **A Python Runtime** - in which the Notebook can be executed.
-3. **Local Env Variables** - _complete the [SETUP](./../00-course-setup/SETUP.md) steps now to get ready_.

-The notebook comes with _starter_ exercises—but you are encouraged to add your own _Markdown_ (description) and _Code_ (prompt requests) sections to try out more examples or ideas—and build your intuition for prompt design.

 ## What is Prompt Engineering?

 We started this lesson by defining **Prompt Engineering** as the process of _designing and optimizing_ text inputs (prompts) to deliver consistent and quality responses (completions) for a given application objective and model.
 We can think of this as a 2-step process: